h-sphere/sql-seal/README.md

 Note: Please note that this plugin is in early phase.
 Basic functionality should work just fine but I do not take any responsibility for potential data loss and damage to your Vault.

+On the first try plugin will download better_sqlite3.node binary to run database locally.
+This is due to the Obsidian restrictions to bundle everything in the `main.js`.
+The whole process of generating it is public and you can check it in the GitHub workflows.

+The plugin creates database file in configuration folder `.obsidian` named `sqlseal.db`.

 ### Manual Instalation
 To manually install the package, open [Releases](https://github.com/h-sphere/sql-seal/releases) and download .zip of the last one.
 Unzip it in your vault under `.obsidian/Plugins/sqlseal`.